pcardotatgit/Create_a_Webex_Team_Bot/readme.md

 But Better than that above, you can use the Webex Room to send instructions to the Intelligence behind the Room ( aka XDR ), And then use Webex as a GUI for XDR !

-To be able to do so, you must connect some logic to your BOT create a Webex Webhook.
+To be able to do so, you must connect some logic to your BOT and create a Webex Webhook.

-## You are done if your goal is just to send Alert to the Room ( from XDR  for example ).
+## ( End of Section 1 ) You are done if your goal is just to send Alerts to the Room ( from XDR  for example ).
 You can stop here

-## Continue if your goal is to learn more, and learn how to interact with your BOT.
+## ( Section 2 ) Continue if your goal is to learn more, and learn how to interact with your BOT.
 ANd trigger actions within XDR

 # Here Under learn about Webex Bot Logic